firebase/genkit/docs/devtools.md

 npx genkit start -- node --watch src/index.js
 ```

-Including the `--watch` option will enable the Developer UI to notice and reflect saved changes to your code without needing to restart.
+Including the `--watch` option will enable the Developer UI to notice and reflect saved changes to your code without needing to restart it.

 After running the command, you will get an output like the following: